WCRP-CMIP/cmip7-guidance/docs/CMIP7/Citation_Guidance.md

 Above is the flow diagram showing internal processes within the citation service, including the user-facing landing pages (Purple Boxes).

-Additional information for developers can be found at the citation service documentation site [https://cedadev.github.io/cmip7-citation-service](https://cedadev.github.io/cmip7-citation-service)
+Additional information for developers can be found at the citation service documentation site: <https://cedadev.github.io/cmip7-citation-service>